signaldatascience/R-curriculum/assignments/2-basic-topics/logistic-regression/2-nat-elections/logistic-nat-elections.md

 For each of the following questions, you should interpret the nonzero regression coefficients and calculate the area under the ROC curve.

 * Predict support for George H. W. Bush in the 1992 election.
 (Restrict consideration to people who actually voted!)
+Can you improve your model by adding interaction terms?

 * Predict party support for different years and look at how the coefficients of the predictors change over time.